Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 HTTP/2, HTTP/3, and QUIC

 HTTP/1.1 processes requests serially and limits parallel connections per domain.
 HTTP/2 enables multiplexed requests over a single connection, reducing the overhead of crawl sessions and user page loads alike.
-HTTP/3 (built on the QUIC transport protocol) adds connection migration and reduced handshake latency, particularly beneficial for connections experiencing packet loss.
+HTTP/3, built on the QUIC transport protocol, adds connection migration and reduced handshake latency — particularly beneficial for connections experiencing packet loss.

 Frequently Asked Questions

-Q: What is the difference between crawlability and indexability?
+What is the difference between crawlability and indexability?

-Q: How do I find soft 404 errors on my site?
+How do I find soft 404 errors on my site?

-Q: Does Google still support rel=”next” and rel=”prev” for pagination?
+Does Google still support rel=”next” and rel=”prev” for pagination?

-Q: What is the right way to handle out-of-stock product pages for SEO?
+What is the right way to handle out-of-stock product pages for SEO?

-Q: How often should I run a crawlability audit?
+How often should I run a crawlability audit?

 Run a full technical crawl at minimum quarterly.
 Sites with frequent publishing, large product catalogues, or recent CMS changes should crawl monthly.
-Monitor GSC’s Crawl Stats and Pages report weekly for anomalies — crawl rate drops and 5xx spikes are early warning signals that compound quickly if unaddressed.
+Monitor GSC’s Crawl Stats and Pages report weekly for anomalies — crawl rate drops and 5xx spikes are early warning signals that compound quickly if left unaddressed.

 Start With the Signals That Cost You the Most

 Run your Crawl Stats and Pages report in GSC now.
-If crawl rate is declining, 4xx errors are trending upward, or your indexed page count materially exceeds the pages you intentionally created, you have a crawlability architecture problem.
-Use this guide as the diagnostic framework and work down the priority stack — server health first, then URL architecture, then protocol and security configuration.
+If crawl rate is declining, 4xx errors are trending upward, or your indexed page count materially exceeds the pages you intentionally created — you have a crawlability architecture problem.
+Use this guide as the diagnostic framework and work down the priority stack: server health first, then URL architecture, then protocol and security configuration.

+If you want a professional team to run the full diagnosis and fix stack, our technical SEO service covers every layer covered in this guide — with documented findings, priority scoring, and implementation support.
 Information architecture designed for crawl efficiency compounds over time.
 Clean it up once, maintain the discipline, and search engines will have no excuse not to find your best content.

 About the author